IBM-Cloud/get-started-swift/README.md

 ## 5. Add a database

-Next, we'll add a Cloudant NoSQL database to this application and set up the application so that it can run locally and on {{site.data.keyword.Bluemix_notm}}.
+Next, we'll add a Cloudant NoSQL database to this application and set up the application so that it can run locally and on IBM Cloud.

-1. Log in to {{site.data.keyword.Bluemix_notm}} in your Browser.
+1. Log in to IBM Cloud in your Browser.
 Browse to the `Dashboard`.
 Select your application by clicking on its name in the `Name` column.
 2. Click on `Connections` then `Connect new`.
 3. In the `Data & Analytics` section, select `Cloudant NoSQL DB`.
 Take note of the **name** assigned to your Cloudant instance.
 4. Select a pricing plan.
 IBM Cloud offers free `Lite` plans for a select collection of its cloud services with enough capacity to get you started.